Arthritis in Cats: Signs, Symptoms & Treatment Options

 Cats display extraordinarily agility, from those sudden, unpredictable darts across the room to impressive leaps onto and off of high spaces.
 However, this agility depends on healthy, trouble-free joint function.
 If your cat has one of the conditions classified as feline arthritis, that agility may gradually disappear, replaced by increasing pain, stiffness, and avoidance of favorite pastimes.

-Cats who cannot trust their own joints to support their weight comfortably may find themselves unable to get out of harm’s way or get the exercise they need.
+Cats who cannot trust their own joints to support their weight comfortably may find themselves unable to get out of harm's way or get the exercise they need.
+As a cat owner, you have more power to help your struggling feline friend than you might realize.

-Let’s examine the complicated world of feline arthritis, how it affects feline mobility, and what you can do to give your cat a better quality of life.
+The right combination of treatments and assistive devices can optimize joint function, prevent further joint damage, and help your cat participate in life more fully.
+Let's examine the complicated world of feline arthritis, how it affects feline mobility, and what you can do to give your cat a better quality of life.

 Types of Arthritis in Cats